 Step 2: Roast it nicely.
 For the very best baba ganoush, the flesh of the eggplant needs to be very soft.
 Roasting time will vary based on how large the eggplants are.
 I simply roast until they look like they are caving in and a fork can very easily pierce through the flesh.

 Step 3: Combine tahini with lemon juice, garlic, spices, and olive oil.
 These are the remaining ingredients needed to make baba ganoush.
-I like to mix them together early on since the mixture improves in flavor over time.
+I like to mix them together early on since the mixture improves in flavour over time.
 Stir the roasted eggplant into the tahini mixture.
 I use a spoon to scoop out the soft flesh and then use a fork to mash it into the tahini and lemon juice mixture.
 Sometimes I use a food processor to make it smooth.
 However, if you want a texture then don’t use a food processor to make baba ganoush.
 A fork works perfectly fine!

 Step 4: Add chopped onion and tomatoes and garnish with coriander or parsley.